-Campus Ministry works to initiate innovative programs and projects for members of the College community that enrich their spiritual life and enable them to grow in the practice of their faith.
+Campus Ministry works to initiate innovative programs and projects for members of the college community that enrich their spiritual life and enable them to grow in the practice of their faith.
 Programs are both creative and supportive.
 Campus Ministry is supportive in that it lends encouragement and assistance to already tried and proven undertakings.
 Campus Ministry is creative in that it encourages student-inspired initiatives and the formation of new programs as student interest dictates.
-Peer-led liturgical, service and justice, and retreat activities are mentored and facilitated by the professional staff of Campus Ministry.
+Peer-led liturgical, service and justice, and retreat activities are always mentored and facilitated by the professional staff of Campus Ministry.

-Campus Ministry fosters an atmosphere of hospitality for the College and draw students into a unified body so that the entire community may reach out in meaningful service to the wider Mobile community and beyond.
-Campus Ministry strives to work closely with all agencies of the College, especially within Student Affairs, Student Involvement, Student Academic Services, the Foley Community Service Center, the Office of Admissions and the Office of Alumni Relations.
+Campus Ministry is privileged to foster an atmosphere of hospitality for the College and to draw students into a unified body so that the entire community may reach out in meaningful service to the wider Mobile community and beyond.
+Campus Ministry strives to work closely with all agencies of the College, especially within the Division of Student Affairs, Student Involvement and Student Academic Services, the Foley Community Service Center, the Office of Admissions and the Office of Alumni Relations.

-For further information, please call campus Ministry at 251-380-3495, email at campusministry@shc.edu, or visit www.shc.edu/ministry.
+The Rev. Bobby Rimes, SJ, Center for Campus Ministry is located on the second floor of the Student Center.
+For further information, please call Campus Ministry at 251-380-3495, email at campusministry@shc.edu, or visit www.shc.edu/ministry.